johan--/PoiLocator/README.md

 * [lunr.js](http://lunrjs.com/) - a full text search engine in JavaScript to find all POIs matching a text.

 ## Set-up the base map
 First, you need to setup-up your html to include a Leaflet map.
 This quick-start-guide shows the required steps http://leafletjs.com/examples/quick-start.html.
-To display the xServer basemap, you'll also have to add the NonTiledLayer and NonTiledLayer.js to your includes.
-The initial setup which display the basemap in Hamburg is then:
+To display the xServer basemap, you'll also have to add the NonTiledLayer and NonTiledLayer.WMS.js to your includes.
+The initial setup which displays the basemap in Hamburg:

 ```js
 // set up the map